 - PhD Studentships in the Biological Sciences, funded by the Biotechnology and Biological Sciences Research Council (BBSRC)

 - Imperial College MRC DTP (Medical Research Council Doctoral Training Partnership) Research Studentships, funded by the Medical Research Council (MRC)

 Imperial is also a partner in London Interdisciplinary Social Science Doctoral Training Partnership (LISS), funded by the Economic and Social Research Council (ESRC).

 Centres for Doctoral Training (CDTs)

-Imperial is currently host to the following Centres for Doctoral Training.
-Click on centres that interest you to find out more about their training programme and available studentships.
+Imperial currently hosts the following Centres for Doctoral Training.
+Explore the centres that interest you to find out more about their training programme and available studentships.